-My name is Liz Siena and I volunteer at a weekly drop-in centre for refugees in Balham, South London.
-Last December a woman from Eritrea brought in a home-baked loaf of bread as a gift for us all.
+I was volunteering weekly drop-in centre for refugees in Balham, South London.
+One day woman from Eritrea brought in a home-baked loaf of bread as a gift for us all.
 It was beautifully made and the pattern of the basket it was leavened had left its mark on the top crust.
 She said it was hembasha, a traditional celebration bread from her country of birth, Eritrea.
 She’d brought it in to show her gratitude for the help she had received and wanted to shared it with everyone.
 It really was delicious: slightly sweet, densely textured, exotically spiced with cardamom and other spices.

 I was really touched by this simple gesture from a woman who was herself destitute.
 And I couldn’t forget the wonderful taste of the exotic, unexpected bread.
 I thought, “Wouldn’t it be nice to help her put her natural gift for bread-making to work?
 And wouldn’t it be nice if there were a bakery where refugee women could bake bread, improve their English, gain confidence and develop their employability skills?”